Georgia Tech Europe

-Georgia Tech Europe (GTE) is a campus of the Georgia Institute of Technology in Metz, France and is part of Georgia Tech's International Plan.
-GTE offers undergraduate and graduate programs in electrical and computer engineering, mechanical engineering, computer science, and liberal arts.
+Georgia Tech Europe (GTE) is a campus of the Georgia Institute of Technology in Metz, France, and is part of Georgia Tech's International Plan.
+GTE offers undergraduate and graduate programs in electrical and computer engineering, mechanical engineering, computer science, aerospace engineering, and liberal arts.

 Organization

 Georgia Tech Europe is integrated into French and American structures—it is an affiliate of the Georgia Institute of Technology, and it is incorporated under French law as a non-profit organization ("Association à but non lucratif").

 GTE is also home to a sponsored research program through the Georgia Tech – CNRS Unité Mixte Internationale (GT-CNRS UMI 2958), an international joint laboratory between the Georgia Institute of Technology in Atlanta, Georgia, United States, and the French National Centre for Scientific Research in the area of advanced materials, secured networks, non-linear dynamics and optics, and robotics.

 History

 Georgia Tech-Europe was established as Georgia Institute of Technology's first international campus in 1990.
 Initially offering a graduate program in electrical and computer engineering, GTE has expanded its graduate program to include degree programs in mechanical engineering and computer science.
 Instruction is in English and admissions are through Georgia Tech's home campus in Atlanta, Georgia.
 GTE subsequently expanded its academic programs to include undergraduate program in the fall, spring and summer.
 As of 2012, over 3,000 undergraduate and graduate students have studied at GTE.

 In 2010, officials from the Lorraine region of France and the Georgia Institute of Technology signed a letter of intent to establish the Lafayette Institute, a $30 million facility that will facilitate the research, development, and commercialization of innovations in optoelectronics.
 Construction of the facility, a 20000 sqft building, located on the Georgia Tech Europe campus, is scheduled to start in 2012 and open at the end of 2013.

 Georgia Tech Europe was subject to a much-publicized lawsuit around 1996 pertaining to the language used in advertisements, over what is known in France as Toubon Law.
 Soon after the Toubon Law came into force, two French lobbying groups, the Association pour la Défense de la Langue Française and the L'Avenir de la Langue Française, filed a complaint against Georgia Tech Europe.
 At the time of the complaint, all classes at the school were conducted in English, and all course descriptions on its website were only in English.
 The complaint invoked the Toubon Law to demand that the school's website be in French because the website was effectively a commercial advertisement for the school's courses.
 Although the case was dismissed by the court on a legal technicality, and the lobbying groups chose to drop the matter, Georgia Tech Europe was moved to offer its French website in the French language in addition to English, although classes continued to be in English only.

 In 2022, the university was renamed from Georgia Tech Lorraine to Georgia Tech Europe.